luiscoco/GraphQL_dotNet8_sample1/README.md

 This can lead to more efficient network requests and a better development experience

-## 1. Create a New .NET 8 Project in VSCode
+## 1. Create a New .NET 8 project in VSCode

 ```
 dotnet new web -o GraphQLDemo